arturopie/re.global4business/_services/joint-ventures.md

 ## We buy and hold rental properties that produce monthly cash flow.

 We purchase properties 80%+ bellow market value, fix them up and rent them.
-We only hold deals that produce more than 25% annual RoI
+We only hold deals that produce more than 25% annual RoI.

 Here are some properties on our portfolio.

-## Rental Property #1 (Mississauga)
+## Rental Property #1 - 68% RoI (Mississauga)

 ### Before Rehab